tushar176/HackerRank-Solution-Python/README.md

 # HackerRank-Solution-Python
-This Repository contains my HackerRank solution in python.
+This Repository contains my HackerRank solutions in python.